 When moving into a new home or apartment, always make sure you know where the electrical panel or fuse box is located in case of emergencies.
 You don’t want to have to stumble around in the dark trying to find it when you have a power failure or electrical issue.

 If you do encounter an electrical fire, never throw water on it.
 Because water is an electrical conductor, it can cause the fire to grow.
 Instead, use a chemical fire extinguisher rated for electrical fires.

 You should also never attempt any electrical repairs on your own.
-Always call a professional like Stack Heating, Cooling, and Electrical to fix any problems you may have with your home’s electrical wiring, so you and your family stay safe.
+Always call a professional like Stack Heating, Cooling, Plumbing & Electrical to fix any problems you may have with your home’s electrical wiring, so you and your family stay safe.